100 Notable alumni of

 -

-Jake T. Weber is an English actor, known in film for his role as Michael in Dawn of the Dead and for his role as Drew in Meet Joe Black.
-In television, he is known for playing Joe DuBois, husband of psychic Allison DuBois, in the long running drama series Medium.
+Jake T. Weber is an English actor.
+He is known in film for his role as Michael in Dawn of the Dead and for his role as Drew in Meet Joe Black.
+On television, he is best known for playing Joe DuBois, the sleep-deprived husband of psychic Allison DuBois, in the popular drama series Medium.

 -